 Students may be exempted from all or part of the Italian language requirement by virtue of competency demonstrated through proficiency placement examinations.
 Such exemptions do not yield any credit unless the exemption is based on successful completion of college courses.
-Some majors require additional study in Italian for major requirements^{}; see individual program descriptions for more details.
+Some majors require additional study in Italian for major requirements; see individual program descriptions for more details.

 ITL 101 Elementary Italian I (4 credits)

+and ITL 102

-and ITL 102 Elementary Italian II (4 credits)
+ITL 102 or Elementary Italian II (4 credits)

-or

 ITL 103 Intensive Elementary Italian I and II (8 credits)

-and

-ITL 201 Intermediate Italian I

-ITL 202 Intermediate Italian II

-Students pursu ing majors in Archaeology and Classics, Fine Arts or Italian Studies must complete ITL

-201; students m ajoring in Art History must complete ITL 201 and ITL 202.
+Students pursuing majors in Archaeology and Classics, Fine Arts or Italian Studies must complete ITL 201; students majoring in Art History must complete ITL 201 and ITL 202.